 Medical care can be expensive.
 In America’s health system, there are only a few options when it comes to paying for treatment.
 Some people have private insurance through their employer or that they buy independently.
-Others are able to use government plans like Medicare or Medicaid.
+Others are able to use government plans like Medicaid.

 Many insurance plans only cover particular areas of care.
 For example, preventive or emergency care may be covered, while elective procedures are not.
 A general practitioner may be covered, while specialists are not.
 With the high cost of medical care, pursuing new treatment methods can be a daunting process.

 TMS side effects are temporary and generally mild.
 Additionally, TMS side effects are generated by the physical administration of the treatment, rather than by chemical changes induced by medication, so they do not include issues like sexual dysfunction and weight gain that are common with antidepressants.
 TMS side effects also tend to taper off as the course of treatment continues.